siberianfox/tinygwiki/Road-to-1.0.md

 I should have started this earlier.
 I'll keep a record of the things that affect UIs and usage.
 I'm not trying to keep a complete record of changes in the internals.

 Changes in 356.xx builds
-* New behaviors for homing.
-Made homing and G28/G30 more compatible with LinuxCNC and grbl behaviors.
+* New behaviors for G28, G30 and homing.
+Made these more compatible with LinuxCNC and grbl behaviors.
 Changes are:
- * G28 [axes] returns to a preset position in absolute coordinates.
-Goes through optional intermediate specified in the G28 command
+ * G28 [axes] - returns to a preset position in absolute coordinates.
+Goes through intermediate position specified in the optional axes words.
+Can be used in incremental mode, e.g. G91 G28 x10  to clear Z obstacles
- * G28.1 [axes] sets the preset position - e.g. G28.1 x50 y40
+ * G28.1 <axes> - sets the g28 preset position - e.g. G28.1 x50 y40
- * G28.2 [axes] perform a homing cycle for any axis specified.
-The axis value is ignored
+ * G28.2 <axes> - perform a homing cycle for any axis specified.
+The values in the axis words are ignored
- * G28.3 [axes] set absolute machine coordinates as "zero".
-Useful for infinite axes or axes that cannot otherwise be homed.
+ * G28.3 <axes> - set absolute machine coordinates as "zero".
+Useful for infinite axes or axes that cannot otherwise be homed, such as an infinite Y axis for the Othercutter
+ * G30 [axes] - returns to a preset position in absolute coordinates.
+Goes through intermediate position specified in the optional axes words.
+Can be used in incremental mode, e.g. G91 G30 x10  to clear Z obstacles
+ * G30.1 <axes> - sets the g30 preset position - e.g. G30.1 x50 y40

 Changes in 355.xx builds
 * Added filtered mode for QRs.
 QR settings are